vorce/hoeg/README.md

 ## What? and why?

-Concatenative Programming is a style/paradigm that uses function composition instead of function application. ["Why Concatenative Programming Matters"](https://evincarofautumn.blogspot.de/2012/02/why-concatenative-programming-matters.html) is a good article that explains the topic quite well.
+Concatenative Programming is a style/paradigm that uses function composition instead of function application. ["Why Concatenative Programming Matters"](https://evincarofautumn.blogspot.de/2012/02/why-concatenative-programming-matters.html) is a good article that explains the topic quite well. ["The Joy of Concatenative Languages"](http://www.codecommit.com/blog/cat/the-joy-of-concatenative-languages-part-1) blog post series is also nice.

 For me Hoeg is more of a fun learning experience.